 Support is available to help prepare learning and assessment plans and design assessment tasks.
 Contact your subject's SACE officer for more information (details available on every subject homepage).

 More about learning and assessment plans (including general supporting documents).

 School assessment and moderation

-In a Stage 1 subject, student work is assessed entirely by the school.
+In a Stage 1 subject, all student work is assessed by the school.
 To make sure that students' work is marked consistently no matter where they attend school, the subjects that students study to meet the compulsory requirements of the SACE are moderated.

 More about school assessment and moderation.

 Use the list of Stage 1 key dates to plan your year.